 Balancing utilization is distributing workload evenly among team members to prevent burnout and ensure optimal productivity.
 Balancing utilization is essential for maintaining team morale and achieving project goals.
 Managers at Google use workload balancing tools to ensure fair distribution of tasks, leading to higher team efficiency.

-A study by Dr. Christian Krekel, George Ward, and Jan-Emmanuel de Neve (2023) from the London School of Economics and MIT Institute for Work and Employment Research found that balancing utilization positively impacts employee well-being and productivity.
+A study by Dr. Christian Krekel, George Ward, and Jan-Emmanuel de Neve in 2023 from the London School of Economics and MIT Institute for Work and Employment Research found that balancing utilization positively impacts employee well-being and productivity.
 The study emphasizes that maintaining a balance between work demands and resources available to employees leads to higher job satisfaction and lower turnover rates.
 Uneven workload distribution, on the other hand, leads to burnout and decreased productivity.
 Creating and sharing a project plan is the next step to ensure everyone is aligned.

 19. Create and Share a Project Plan